 Delicious dairy free pumpkin soup without any trace of milk, but still lovely and creamy.

-For a more substantial meal this soup is perfect served together with our homemade sausage rolls.
+For a more substantial meal, this soup is perfect served together with our homemade sausage rolls.

-Make sure to have a look at some of our other allergy friendly recipes for quick and easy allergy friendly cooking.
+Looking for more allergy-friendly soup recipes?
+Try our Dairy free vegan corn chowder with black beans.
+Or have a look at some of our other allergy friendly recipes for quick and easy allergy friendly cooking.

 Deliciously dairy free creamy spiced roast pumpkin soup